 TIMI Risk Score for STEMI

-A patient with an STEMI who is post-cath may have bleeding risks and the primary team would like to help objectify risk-benefit of post-PCI medications.
+A patient with an ST-Elevation Myocardial Infarction (STEMI) who is post-cath may have bleeding risks and the primary team would like to help objectify risk-benefit of post-PCI medications.

-- Obviously patients with STEMI are already at high risk for complication and bad outcome, including death.
+- Obviously patients with STEMI are already at high risk for complications and adverse outcomes, including death.

 - The TIMI Risk Score for STEMI may help a cardiology, medical and/or intensive care team with weighing risk/benefit of medications (like anticoagulation) and invasive procedures by knowing a patient’s baseline risk.